LIHPC-Computational-Geometry/gmds/claire/README.md

 * **Number_of_iterations_Yao**
 * **Damping_Smoothing_Yao**

+### INPUT Tri/Tet mesh

 ## WARNINGS
+* The number of layers can not be less than at least 2.
+* Insertions/Contractions of blocks are not allowed on the **first** and **last** layer of blocks for the 2D algorithm.
+Therefore, if you want to generate a mesh with only two layers of blocks, there will not be any insertions.
+* If you don't use the axisymmetric mode, there is no reason to have block corners on the **y axis**.
 * For now, you will not be able to generate a final mesh with the 3D algorithm.
 However, you can generate a first blocking.
 * Pay attention to the _param.ini_ file: it seems like if you want to set a parameter to a tiny value, it can be converted to 0 when reading in the algorithm.
 Example: if _Edge_Size_First_Ortho_Wall_ is set to 1e-6, the value will be read as 1e-6.
 But if you decide to put 1e-7, the value read will be 0.